ruby/www.ruby-lang.org/en/news/_posts/2003-11-23-ruby-standard-library-documentation.md

 ---
 layout: news_post
-title: Ruby Standard Library Documentation
+title: "Ruby Standard Library Documentation"
 lang: en
 ---

-” Documentation for the Ruby 1.8 standard library”\: http://www.ruby-doc.org/stdlib/ is available.
-This is the <span class="caps">HTML</span> from the RDoc comments resulting from Gavin Sinclair’s stdlib-doc project.
+” Documentation for the Ruby 1.8 standard library”: http://www.ruby-doc.org/stdlib/ is available.
+This is the HTML from the RDoc comments resulting from Gavin Sinclair’s stdlib-doc project.